Nowadays has become pretty common to suit certain parts of homes in smalls data centers.

 - For a complete list of available images, see the Images section of the Cloud Servers product page.

-- In the Flavor section, choose the appropriate configuration for the server.
+- In the Flavour section, choose the appropriate configuration for the server.

-- For more information about flavors, see the Cloud Core Infrastructure User Guide.
+- For more information about flavours, see the Cloud Core Infrastructure User Guide.